RebootJeff/rebootjeff.github.io/source/_posts/2015-04-19-how-to-talk-while-coding-and-whiteboarding.markdown

 - [advice from Hack Reactor instructors](/blog/2014/05/11/hackr-diary-weeks-11-12-and-beyond/)
 - my experience interviewing for jobs
 - my experience conducting a handful of mock interviews for Hack Reactor grads
-- my experience conducting 10+ (so far) interviews where I work
+- my experience conducting interviews where I work (10+ so far)